Have you been injured due to a dog bite? Dog bites can be traumatic and can leave both physical and emotional scars.

 Report the incident to the police.
 Assaults and/or batteries are common criminal charges that can result from any kind of argument.
 Assault is typically the ‘threat of injury’, and battery is the actual contact.

-At Moustarah & Company, we understand the difficulties that injuries caused by an assault or battery can have on your life.
+At Moustarah & Company, our personal injury lawyers understand the difficulties that injuries caused by an assault or battery can have on your life.
 That is why we are committed to providing outstanding service that is tailored to your needs, to help you during this difficult time.

 If you have been the victim of an assault or battery, contact us for a free initial consultation.